srfoster/ai-is-here/README.md

 TODO:

   - The Big Polish!
+    - Major bugs
+      - Viewing conversations seems to be broken on Laura's (is it the student or teacher side?  is it cuz of localstorage?)
     - Bots
       - Better send message bar
       - Something weird with placement of in-progress response